Scottish Challenge Cup: Winners and finalists

 A total of 28 clubs have reached the final, of whom 17 have won the competition.
 The first winners were Dundee in 1990.
 The most successful club is Falkirk with four wins from four final appearances.
-Ross County, Inverness Caledonian Thistle, Queen of the South and Hamilton Academical are the only four clubs to have reached the final five times, Ross County and Hamilton Academical winning on three occasions, Inverness Caledonian Thistle winning two and sharing one and Queen of the South winning twice and losing thrice.
-Four clubs have reached the final in successive seasons; Ayr United did so in the first two years of the tournament but lost both, Hamilton Academical and the original Airdrieonians defending their titles in 1992 and 1993, and 2001 and 2001, respectively, and Raith Rovers,who are the only team to make three finals in a row, sharing their first with Inverness Caledonian Thistle in April 2021, due to the COVID-19 pandemic cancelling the match, before defeating Queen of the South in the following final in 2021–22, then losing the third against Hamilton Academical in 2023.
+Inverness Caledonian Thistle are the only club to have reached the final six times, winning on two occasions, sharing one, and losing three times.
+Four clubs have reached the final in successive seasons; Ayr United did so in the first two years of the tournament but lost both, Hamilton Academical and the original Airdrieonians defending their titles in 1992 and 1993, and 2001 and 2001, respectively, and Raith Rovers, who are the only team to make three finals in a row, sharing their first with Inverness Caledonian Thistle in April 2021, due to the COVID-19 pandemic cancelling the match, before defeating Queen of the South in the following final in 2021–22, then losing the third against Hamilton Academical in 2023.
 It is possible for the winner of the tournament to be unable to defend their title; if a club is promoted from the Scottish Championship (second tier) in the same season to the Scottish Premiership (first tier), the club becomes ineligible to compete in the tournament.
 This has happened to Falkirk twice; in 1994 and 2005, Inverness Caledonian Thistle in 2004, Livingston in 2025, St Mirren in 2006, Rangers in 2016, and Ross County in 2019.

 Most winners and finalists have been from the second tier, while only four teams have won the competition from below this division.
 Stenhousemuir became the first team to do so in 1995, followed by Stranraer a year later in 1996 and Alloa Athletic in 1999.
 The most recent club to win from below the second tier was Queen of the South, in 2013.
 All winners and runners-up from below the second tier have been from the third tier.

 In 2019, Connah's Quay Nomads of Wales were the first non-Scottish side to reach the final of the Scottish Challenge Cup; despite taking the lead in the 21st minute, they eventually lost 3–1 to Ross County.
 In 2024, another Welsh side, The New Saints also made the final of the Challenge Cup, becoming the second foreign side to achieve this feat, however, like Connah's Quay, fell to defeat after taking an early lead, eventually losing 2–1 to Airdrieonians.
 They would become the last foreign side to reach the final, as the format for the following seasons would not include non-Scottish sides.